voder-ai/eslint-plugin-traceability/docs/stories/developer-story.map.md

 **Total**: 15 stories covering complete basic traceability enforcement workflow with configuration flexibility, accurate annotation detection, quality improvements, and migration tooling

 **Note**: The preferred annotation is @supports, but @story and @req are supported for backward compatibility and will be deprecated in a future theme.

+### Formatter Compatibility (Planned)

+**Goal**: Ensure the plugin works seamlessly with popular code formatters like Prettier, allowing developers to maintain both code quality and traceability without conflicts.
+Establish a clear, consistent annotation placement standard that eliminates visual ambiguity.
+**Success Metric**: Developers can use Prettier (or other formatters) without breaking traceability validation, and annotation placement is visually unambiguous across all block types.
+**Scope**: Support dual annotation positions for formatter compatibility, then establish unified "first-line-inside-brace" placement standard for all block types with auto-fix migration capability.

+**Stories by Category:**

+- **Dual Position Support**: 025.0-DEV-CATCH-ANNOTATION-POSITION (catch clause dual positions for Prettier compatibility), 026.0-DEV-ELSE-IF-ANNOTATION-POSITION (else-if dual positions for Prettier compatibility)
+- **Unified Placement Standard**: 028.0-DEV-ANNOTATION-PLACEMENT-STANDARDIZATION (standardize on inside-brace placement for all blocks, superseding dual-position workarounds)

+**Total**: 3 stories covering formatter compatibility workarounds and unified placement standard

+**Note**: Stories 025.0 and 026.0 provide immediate Prettier compatibility through dual-position support.
+Story 028.0 establishes the long-term architectural vision of standardized inside-brace placement for all block types, superseding the dual-position approach with a simpler, more consistent rule.

 ### Test Traceability (Planned)